Don’t Just Brush Your Teeth; Floss!

 If you are unsure how to properly floss, the American Dental Association has provided some helpful videos online, demonstrating proper flossing technique.
-Your dentist can also advise you how to appropriately floss, at your next dental checkup.
+Your dentist or dental hygienist can show you the best oral care techniques at your next dental checkup.

-Make sure you use a clean piece of string, to gently move between each of your teeth.
-Do not jerk the floss out when you are done, or else you risk irritating your sensitive gum tissue.
-Never reuse floss, and remember, there are multiple product options available on the market, including threaders and electric flossers.
+Make sure you take at least 18 inches of floss.
+Any less is difficult to hold tightly.
+Use a clean piece of string to gently move between each of your teeth extending below the gum line.
+Do not jerk the string out when you are done, or else you risk irritating your sensitive gum tissue.
+Never reuse dental floss.
+Remember that there are multiple product options available on the market, including threaders and electric flossers.

 Electric flossers, which also go by “waterpik,” are another great option.
 The devices shoot a gentle water stream that can target the gumline and crevices between teeth.
-Individuals who have difficulty handling floss, such as elderly individuals and children, can benefit from electric flossers.
+Individuals who have dexterity issues, such as elderly individuals and children, can benefit from electric flossers.

-Learn more about taking care of your mouth
+Learn more about taking care of your dental health

+Do discussions on dental hygiene have you worried about your oral health?
+Skipping out on routine preventive visits can cause you to miss major issues that increase costs and major loss.
 Dr. Fondriest recommends that patients incorporate flossing into their everyday oral hygiene habits.
 To schedule your next dental cleaning, our dental practice can be reached online or by calling (847) 234-0517.
-Our practice mostly serves the Chicago metropolitan area including the North Shore and Northwest suburbs, but we often get patients from all over the United States.